 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-gp130 modulator.
+RCGD 423 is a gp130 modulator.
 Binds gp130, promotes Myc expression, increases lactate production and activates downstream JAK/STAT signaling pathways in hair follicle stem cells.
 Also increases articular chondrocyte activation and facilitates joint repair by regulating cartilage growth and differentiation.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.